MY MATTHEW 11:12 TESTIMONY

 Some years back, I had a big challenge.
 I wept and wept, but my tears brought me nothing.
 The Holy Spirit then gave me a verse in my sleep one night to let me know that I was not serious at all about getting the matter resolved.
 He didn’t quote the verse - He just simply said "Matthew 11:12".
 I was not good at memorizing Bible verses at the time, so I had to dash to my Bible when I woke up.
 "I see," I said, when I read the verse.
 Then I did the needful.
 I got my victory the next day, and have continually lived a victorious life in Christ since then.

 People and certain versions of the Bible give different interpretations to the text in Matthew 11:12, but the Holy Spirit gives understanding.
 It means: PRESSING TO FINISH YOUR RACE: Pressing to resist temptation, pressing to fulfill God’s purpose for your life, pressing to obtain your blessings (spiritual and temporal) as if you would grab them violently.
-In other words: Doing so with fervent prayer, worship, praise, much zeal, and serious commitment.
+In other words: Doing so with fervent prayers, worship, praise, much zeal, and serious commitment.

 If you have a friend, family member, associate, business partner, boss, or colleague in Christ who communicates with the Lord very well, you are indeed blessed.
 You are blessed, not because you are waiting on them to pray for you, but because you have a good role model.
 Get close to them.
 Begin to watch, and learn from them.
 There is nothing wrong with learning from others to your own advantage.
 As you do that, you will become a prayer warrior as well in no time.